d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 ## Exercises

 1. Train a deeper Transformer in the experiments.
 How does it affect the training speed and the translation performance?
-1. Is it a good idea to replace scaled dot-product attention with additive attention in the Transformer?
+1. Is it a good idea to replace scaled dot product attention with additive attention in the Transformer?
 Why?
 1. For language modeling, should we use the Transformer encoder, decoder, or both?
-How would we design this method?
+How would you design this method?
 1. What challenges can Transformers face if input sequences are very long?
 Why?
-1. How can we improve the computational and memory efficiency of Transformers?
+1. How would you improve the computational and memory efficiency of Transformers?
 Hint: you may refer to the survey paper by :citet:`Tay.Dehghani.Bahri.ea.2020`.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/348)